 Seashell Souvenir Table Lamp

 Materials: A queen conch glued on top of a cone top shell.
-Bakelite socket.
+Inside the queen conch a Bakelite E14 socket.

 Height: 23 cm / 9.05”

 Electricity: 1 light bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but the smaller the better.

 Designer: To be appraised; designed by nature.

 Other versions: This Seashell souvenir table lamp exists in several varieties.

 Many of them have their origin in the Caribbean, because the queen conch – lobatus gigas – is edible and lives among others in that area.
 Conch meat has been consumed for centuries and has traditionally been an important part of the diet in many islands in the West Indies and Southern Florida.